GenAI-Perf#

 • --extra-inputs <input_name>:<value>: An additional input for use with the model with a singular value, such as stream:true or max_tokens:5.
 This flag can be repeated to supply multiple extra inputs.

 For Large Language Models, there is no batch size (i.e. batch size is always 1).
 Each request includes the inputs for one individual inference.
-Other modes such as the embeddings and rankings endpoints support client-side batching, where --batch-size N means that each request sent will include the inputs for N separate inferences, allowing them to be processed together.
+Other modes such as the embeddings and rankings endpoints support client-side batching, where --batch-size-text N means that each request sent will include the inputs for N separate inferences, allowing them to be processed together.

 Metrics#